An introduction to EBITDA

 Net income is revenue minus all the expenses and costs of generating that revenue, including selling, administrative, and operating expenses, depreciation, interest, taxes, and other costs.

-Operating profit is the total earnings from the core business without the deduction of interest or taxes.
+Operating profit is the total earnings from the core business without deducting interest or taxes.
 Operating income does not include taxes or interest expenses, so adding these back to calculate the EBITDA is unnecessary.

 The two formulas may give different EBITDA results depending on what items a company includes in its net income.
 For example, it may include one-off income or expense items in the net income but not the operating profit.